deynnialmazan/shape-factory/README.md

-### Alarm Clock
+### Shape Factory

 Hello.

-This is my Shape Factory.

-Select a shape, color, and create it!
+You can select a shape, color, and create it!
 Also, you can get information about them.

 Try it!